quentincrida/WordpressWebsiteFromScratch/README.md

 3. select wp-content
 4. select themes
 5. select QuentinCridaCoding
-6. Open this in your code editor
+(6. Open this in your code editor)
 7. In your browser, go to https://local.flywheel.com
 8. Free Download
 9. Select your OS from the list, fill in the form, click 'Get it Now!'